Tracking pixel

 Support Torus to monitor and improve how customer complaints are handled.
 The panel will be involved in reviewing the complaints policy, looking at complaints journeys and supporting Torus to learn from complaints and improve the customer experience.

 Help to ensure that all customer communication meets the needs of Torus’ customers in terms of content, tone, style and language.
-The group will meet monthly on-line.
+The group will meet bi-monthly online.

 This group plays an important part in ensuring the services we provide meet the needs of our diverse communities.
 The group meets six times a year and helps to shape and improve Torus services.